12/17/18

-Before receiving approval to grow medical marijuana, the chosen applicants must pass background checks, provide evidence of a dispensary location and municipal approval, and comply with all regulations under the Division of Medical Marijuana, including safety and security requirements.
+Before receiving approval to grow medical marijuana, the chosen applicants must pass background checks, provide evidence of a medical marijuana dispensary location and municipal approval, and comply with all regulations under the Division of Medical Marijuana, including safety and security requirements.

 The Health Department, which oversees the medical marijuana program, received 146 applications for the six slots.
-The department initially said it would announce the six new medical marijuana dispensaries in November, but officials, inundated with paperwork, had to delay the announcement.
+The department initially said it would announce the six new medical marijuana dispensaries in November.
+But officials inundated with paperwork had to delay the announcement.

-“Six very strong applicants were selected, including minority-owned and women-owned businesses,” Health Commissioner Shereef Elnahal said.
+“Six very strong applicants were selected.
+Including minority-owned and women-owned businesses,” Health Commissioner Shereef Elnahal said.
 “We will meet with them early next year to refine their timetable for growing product and opening their doors.”

 New Medical Marijuana Dispensaries